 A sump pump is designed to keep basements from accumulating water when flooding happens regularly.
 It also helps to reduce dampness when the water table is above a home’s foundation.
 There are hundreds of thousands of sump pumps in Canada, making them a fixture in most residences with a basement.
 With spring on its way, Edmonton households will want to start maintenance for the inevitable thaw – and the rain that follows.
 Homes that have a finished basement that is furnished or contain appliances will want to make this a priority to ensure they are kept safe from water damage.
-If you’ve got sump pump, consider following these tips in the next few weeks.

 Check for Debris: Check the sump pump basin to see if any debris has collected during the winter.
 Simply shine a flashlight inside to inspect the area for dirt, sediment and other contaminants.
 Any debris should be removed as it will affect the performance of the pump and could potentially allow it to overflow.

 Inspect Check Valve: The check valve (also referred to as the “one way valve”) ensures that water doesn’t reenter the sump pump once it is shut off.
 The design only allows water (or any liquid) to move in one direction.
 It is located on the water outlet pipe and the arrow should be pointing away from the sump pump.

 Clean It: Clean out both the relief hole and the impeller.
 The relief hole (also referred to as the “discharge” or “weep hole”) is a small opening positioned between the sump pump discharge and the check valve.
 It can be cleaned with a Q-Tip or other small cleaning tool.
 The impeller is the small filter mechanism attached to the sump pump, which can get clogged fairly easily.
 It should be cleaned after every time the sump pump is used.